yanil3500/swift-3-workshop/README.md

 ##Building Our Model
 First we need to create out Todo class.

-In Xcode, we will create a new seperate swift file for this class and add it to our **Model** group.
+In Xcode, we will create a new separate swift file for this class and we will add it to our **Model** group.
 To do this, we can use a shortcut for creating new files, `cmd+N`, or we can use the menu bar and navigate to *File > New > File...*:
 ![Imgur](http://i.imgur.com/XMsTzWQ.png)